markNZed/processism-react-three/storyboard.md

 In processism, entities like this aren’t considered the most fundamental aspect of reality.
 Instead, we’ll see that the processes generating entities that are more important.

-Entities as abstractions of processes.
-They are not defined by a fixed essence but by their history of interactions and transformations.
-Each entity carries the cumulative effect of previous events.

 ## 7.3.
 Scene: Second Entity
 ### 7.3.1.
 Objective
 Introduction of multiple entities